What Donors Want — Episode #1: Alfonsina Peñaloza, The Hewlett Foundation

 You can hear our entire conversation with Alfonsina by subscribing to What Donors Want on iTunes.
 Stay tuned for another episode this autumn.

-Rachel Stephenson Sheff is a Junior Advisor at I.G.
+Rachel Stephenson Sheff works at I.G.
 Advisors, a London-based strategy and management consultancy in the social impact space.
 She is the producer of What Donors Want (aka I.G.’s Roz from Frasier).
 Get in touch if you want learn more.

 602 total views, 308 views today